GreenBeandon/Gold/README.md

 An ESO addon that tracks changes in character gold amounts

 Features:
-*Gold Earned and Lost
+--Gold Earned and Lost
-*Original Gold
+--Original Gold
 *New Total
 *Total +-Change
 *Tracks different types of transactions